How to Be Prepared for Deadly Hurricanes Seasons

 Before Hurricane Season

 If there is anything good about hurricanes, it's that they can usually be tracked with great accuracy and you will most likely have several days to prepare and to evacuate if necessary.
-Here are some things that you should start to take care of right away.
+Here are some things that you should start to take care as soon as you know a hurricane is heading towards your area.

 - You can begin preparing for hurricanes well before the hurricane season begins.
 You will want to make sure trees and shrubbery are well trimmed.